0x8/writeups/IceCTF16/dear_diary/README.md

 ##Special Thanks:
-I would like the thank duck, bt, thwam, and whoever wrote our clubs Format String Vulnerability presentation back in 2008.
-The guidance and knowledge I gained from everyone over the course of this challenge is invaluable.
-I learned so much about stack structure, format strings, format string exploits, and even pwntools over the course of this challenge.
+Special thanks to both past and present members of my club, wcsc, who helped me out with this whether directly or otherwise.
+The support and information I gained while solving this challenge has been invaluable.